stepheneasleywalsh/Week7Lesson3/README.md

-# Solve Quadratics
+# QUESTION

-## Write a program that solves the quadratic
+## Write a program that solves the quadratic equations with one or more real roots.
+The coefficient can be real numbers i.e. floats.

-## An example of what it should do is below
+### Your program should behave as shown below.

 I can solve ax^2 + bx + c = 0 for you!